vuw-research-computing/raapoi-docs/docs/index.md

 ![Rapoi_logo](img/Raapoi_logo.png)

-The Rāpoi HPC Cluster (aka raapoi) is a Uni-wide computing resource that uses the Slurm resource manager to schedule jobs and reserve resources.
+The Rāpoi HPC Cluster (aka raapoi) is a University-wide computing resource that uses the Slurm resource manager to schedule jobs and reserve resources.
 Similar to most modern compute clusters, Rāpoi requires you to request CPU, Memory and Time for your job.
 If you do not request these